Managed Strategy Since 2019

 Commentary Highlights

-September 30, 2025- Markets: Market sentiment improved across the third quarter of 2025 (Q3) due to a partial resolution of some of the outstanding trade policy concerns and a rate cut of 25 basis points (bps) by the US Federal Reserve (Fed), which were both well received by the market.
-The Fed signaled that more cuts were likely to come by the end of this year.
-This bolstered markets, which viewed that the cut was addressing some of the weakening economic measures, such as the status of the US labor market.
-Fixed income spread markets performed well as corporate bond spreads reached multidecade lows by the end of the quarter.
-The benchmark 10-year US Treasury (UST) yield fell eight basis points (bps) to end the quarter at 4.15%.
+December 31, 2025- Markets: Market sentiment improved across the fourth quarter of 2025 (Q4) due to the resolution of the US federal government shutdown through mid-November, partial resolution of some of the outstanding trade policy concerns and two 25-basis points (bps) rate cuts by the US Federal Reserve (Fed), which was well received by the market.
+The median Federal Open Market Committee (FOMC) projection currently suggests one more 25 bp rate cut in 2026, though there are outliers within the FOMC and delays in government data has created some uncertainty.
+Fixed income spread markets performed well as corporate bond spreads remained near multidecade lows by the end of the quarter.
+The benchmark 10-year US Treasury (UST) note rose by 15 basis points to end the quarter at 4.17%.

-- Contributors: Security selection in consumer non-cylcals and overweight allocations to the communication and insurance sectors.
+- Contributors: Security selection in consumer non-cyclicals and overweight allocations to A- rated bonds, and to the consumer non-cyclicals, communication and insurance sectors.

-- Detractors: Lack of exposure to BBB- rated bonds and security selection in the insurance, communication and banking sectors. • Outlook: Despite tight spreads we feel that yields on investment-grade (IG) corporate bonds remain attractive on the shorter-end of the yield curve.
+- Outlook: Despite tight spreads we feel that yields on investment-grade (IG) corporate bonds remain attractive on the shorter-end of the yield curve.

 Managed Strategy Since 2025